vertigis/meridian-design/docs/design-language.md

 ## Typography

 Good typography plays a large role in creating not only an aesthetically pleasing app but a usable one.
 It is essential that style guidelines and semantics are followed as they ensure consistency across our suite of applications.
+For example, by keeping headings and body text at predefined sizes makes it easier for developers to implement.
+There is no guessing required as to which size an H1 should be.
+Users working with our applications will instantly know they are using a VertiGIS app simply but the way it looks (and behaves).

 The Meridian Design System has the following typographic settings: